ProgSoc/FuzzJudge/docs/MANUAL.md

 env = { KEY = 123 }
 ```

-- `exec` is the command to be run to generate the problem input.
+- `exec` is the command that generates the problem input.
-- `env` is any any environment variables to set for the command.
+- `env` sets environment variable for the command.

-The `exec` is executed in the path of the problem directory with the seed appended to the end of the specified arguments list (so for example, the command above would be executed as `deno run fuzz.ts someseed123`).
+The `exec` command is executed in the path of the problem directory with the team's seed appended to the end of the specified arguments list.
+For example, the command above would be executed as `deno run fuzz.ts someseed123`.
-The seed can be any string.
+**The seed can be any string; not just a number.**
 The resulting problem input for that seed should then be printed to `stdout`.

 ### Judge

-The `[judge]` section in the code block front matter takes the team's submitted solution and determines whether or not it is valid.
+The `[judge]` section takes the team's submitted solution and determines whether or not it is valid.

 ```
 [judge]
 exec = ["deno", "run", "judge.ts"]
 ```

-The command is executed with the seed the same way it is in the [fuzz method](#fuzz) with the same seed for that team.
-As it is the same seed, it can be used to determine if the submission is valid for that user's puzzle input.
-The team's solution is piped to the command though `stdin`.
+The command is executed with the seed the same as the [fuzz method](#fuzz) but with the team's solution is piped to the command though `stdin`.
 If the command exits with an exit code of `0`, the submitted solution is correct and otherwise it is not.
-If the question is incorrect, `stderr` will be sent to the client.
+If the solution is incorrect, `stderr` will be sent to the client.
 This is useful for displaying errors regarding incorrect formatting in submissions.

 ### Problem Metadata